cucumber-ltd/cucumber-pro-json-reporter/README.md

 If that works, remove the generated `README.md.asc`.
 You're ready to release:

+Make sure the version number in `pom.xml` is `[desired version]-SNAPSHOT`.
+If not, modify it and commit the change.

+Update `CHANGELOG.md`.
+Remove any empty sections for the released version.
+Update diff links.

     mvn release:clean
     mvn --batch-mode -P release-sign-artifacts release:prepare
     mvn --batch-mode -P release-sign-artifacts release:perform